kirill842/kirill842/README.md

 ### Hi there 👋

-📚 I'm currently studying at ETU "LETI" with a degree in CV

-📫 How to reach me: email: kir.lekanov@gmail.com | discord: lkirill#4390
 <!--
 **kirill842/kirill842** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.